 The ministry recognizes that emergency health and safety requirements may arise at any point in time.
-Contact your Early Years Advisor should you require funding to address an emergency health and safety requirement.
+Should you require funding to address an emergency health and safety requirement, please contact the ministry via the following link: Early Years SupportRequest.

 AFTER SUBMITTING AN APPLICATION FOR HEALTH AND SAFETY (REPAIRS AND MAINTENANCE) FUNDING